 Steel is an iron alloy that is durable and relatively inexpensive.
 Because of its low cost and high tensile strength, steel is used in a wide array of building materials.

 Steel has been used in garage door rollers since the first overhead door was created in 1921 by C.G Johnson, owner of the Overhead Door Corporation.

 Unless there’s corrosion or rust due to humidity in your garage, the steel rollers themselves are not what needs to be replaced.
-In most cases, the ball bearings wear down first, causing issues with the system’s mechanics.
+In most cases, the ball bearings wear down first, causing the roller to get louder over time.

-In addition, steel rollers don’t require as many ball bearings as nylon solutions, making them easier to manufacture and driving down the price.
+In addition, steel rollers don’t require as many ball bearings as nylon solutions, making them easier to manufacture and reducing the price.

-One of the most common complaints about garage door openers is the noise, and steel rollers are much noisier than nylon rollers.
+More Noise: One of the most common complaints about garage door openers is the noise.
+Steel rollers are much noisier than nylon rollers.

 You will have a lot of vibration and noise whenever you’ve got a metal wheel rolling along a metal track with exposed metal fasteners.

 Additionally, as the steel rollers corrode over time, the rust can weaken the wheel and cause cracks or damage.
 This causes higher noise levels as the damaged roller hits parts of the track that it’s not supposed to.

 In extreme cases, this can cause the door to get stuck, causing more noise (and cursing).

 More Maintenance: Because steel garage door rollers are much more susceptible to rust than nylon rollers, they require more maintenance.

 As mentioned earlier, corrosion can damage the rollers or shift the alignment on the track, exposing the rollers to further damage and accelerating the cycle.